ome/omero-documentation/omero/sysadmins/unix/server-install-homebrew.rst

     $ python3 -mvenv ~/Virtual/omero-server

-   This will create a folder to hold Python libraries in the the directory :file:`~/Virtual/omero-server/lib`
+   This will create a folder to hold Python libraries in the directory :file:`~/Virtual/omero-server/lib`

    Create a virtual environment for omero-web using Python 3::

     $ python3 -mvenv ~/Virtual/omero-web

-   This will create a folder to hold Python libraries in the the directory :file:`~/Virtual/omero-web/lib`
+   This will create a folder to hold Python libraries in the directory :file:`~/Virtual/omero-web/lib`

   .. note::
    You can activate the Virtualenv environment that we created using::